greatfrontend/top-angular-interview-questions/README.md

     <!-- Update here: /questions/what-are-viewchild-and-contentchild/en-US.mdx -->

-    `viewChild()` and `contentChild()` are decorators used in Angular components to query elements or directives from the component's template or projected content.
+    `viewChild()` and `contentChild()` are functions (APIs) introduced in Angular that provide a modern, functional, and signal-based way to query elements or directives from a component's template or projected content.
+They are available from Angular 17.1 onwards.

-    - `viewChild()` queries elements or directives _within the component's own template_.
-It's typically available after the `AfterViewInit` lifecycle hook.
+    - `viewChild()` queries for the _first_ element or directive within the **component's own template**.
+It returns a `Signal` that will emit the queried instance (or `undefined`/`null`) after the view is initialized.
-    - `contentChild()` queries elements or directives that are _projected into the component_ using `<ng-content>`.
-It's typically available after the `AfterContentInit` lifecycle hook.
+    - `contentChild()` queries for the _first_ element or directive that is **projected into the component** via `<ng-content>`.
+It also returns a `Signal` that will emit the queried instance after the projected content is initialized.

-    The core difference is _where_ they look: `viewChild` looks inside the component's `<template>`, while `contentChild` looks inside the `<ng-content>` slot where parent components place content.
+    The core difference is their lookup scope: `viewChild()` looks inside the component's internal view, while `contentChild()` looks within the content provided by a parent component through content projection.
+Both return reactive Signals, making their values automatically update when the queried element appears or disappears.

     ```typescript
     import {
       Component,
-      ViewChild,
       ElementRef,
-      ContentChild,
+      AfterViewInit,
+      AfterContentInit,
+      viewChild,
+      contentChild,
+      signal,
+      computed,
     } from '@angular/core';

     @Component({